open-quantum-safe/oqs-demos/curl/README.md

 Two further, runtime configuration option exist that can both be optionally set via docker environment variables:

 1) Setting the key exchange mechanism (KEM): By setting 'KEM_ALG' to any of the [supported KEM algorithms built into OQS-OpenSSL](https://github.com/open-quantum-safe/openssl#key-exchange) one can run TLS using a KEM other than the default algorithm 'kyber512'.
 Example: `docker run -e KEM_ALG=newhope1024cca -it oqs-curl`.
+It is always necessary to also request use of this KEM algorithm by passing it to the invocation of `curl` with the `--curves` parameter, i.e. as such in the same example: `curl --curves newhope1024cca https://localhost:4433`.

 2) Setting the signature algorithm (SIG): By setting 'SIG_ALG' to any of the [supported OQS signature algorithms](https://github.com/open-quantum-safe/openssl#authentication) one can run TLS using a SIG other than the one set when building the image (see above).
 Example: `docker run -e SIG_ALG=picnicl1fs -it oqs-curl`.